selvatica-36/PowerBI-Sales-Analysis-Report-PostgreSQL-ETL/README.md

-# Online Shopping in Retail Report using Power BI and SQL
+# Online Shopping Report: Evaluating Sales Performance in a Multinational Retail Company
+## Stack: Power BI and PostgreSQL

-## Summary
+### Summary
-Welcome!
-Join me on a learning journey in **Power BI** and **SQL**, to create an industry-standard, interactive and comprehensive report.
+**Welcome!** Join me on a learning journey in **Power BI** and **SQL**, to create an industry-standard, interactive and comprehensive report.
 We will be working on a realistic online retail dataset, and extracting valuable insights to inform business decisions.

 In the first part of the project, we will focus on data cleaning, creation of a STAR-based data model and subsequent development of the Power BI report.
 However, not all clients will have access to Power tools like Power BI desktop or Service.
 We want to ensure that data insights can still be extracted and shared with a broader audience.
 For this reason, the second objective focuses on creating SQL queries to extract and disseminate key data in a different way.
 These queries will answer common questions that clients might have.